densiflora/blog/_posts/2019-09-24-pwk-oscp-review.markdown

 In late 2018, I started planning for how I was going to study for and take the exam.
 I knew that I wanted to start the labs sometime in the Summer of 2019.
 I decided that I would try to save some money by doing a lot of independent studying and only doing 30 days of lab time.
 I set aside Mondays, Wednesdays, and Fridays from 9-5, January through June, to study with [Hack The Box] and [VulnHub].
-When July began fast approaching, I decided to push my lab date back until the beginning of August.
+When July began rapidly approaching, I decided to push my lab date to the beginning of August.

 I completely understand that not everyone has 24 hours a week to study.
 I happened to have quite a bit of free time that allowed me to study in this manner.
 The absolute most important thing to do is make realistic goals and try to hold yourself to them.